karkason/cppystruct/README.md

 ### Limitations
-- float & double are not constexpr due to no constexpr reinterpret-cast.
+- float & double are not constexpr due to no constexpr reinterpret-cast
+- A macro is used for the compile-time string because the UDL version is a gcc extension
 - Tests are not as comprehensive as desired
 - Compile time diagnostics are not beautiful